HaloDAO/review-halo-token-bridge-2021-08/Readme.md

 ### Increase the number of tests

 A good rule of thumb is to have 100% test coverage.
-This does not guarantee the lack of security problems, but it means that the desired functionality behaves as intended.
-The negative tests also bring a lot of value because not allowing some actions to happen is also part of the desired behavior.
+This does not guarantee a lack of security problems, but it means that the desired functionality behaves as intended.
+The negative tests also bring value because not allowing some actions to happen is also part of the desired behavior.

 ## Issues